tracek/Ornithokrites/README.md

 3. Segmentation of audio track into short audio features (non-noise) and silence periods (noise).
 4. Removal of noise through spectral subtraction.
 This step produces so-called "musical tones": tin-like sound all over the sample.
-There is ongoing effort on making the algorithm smarter.
+There is an ongoing effort to make the algorithm smarter.
 5. Saving 'audio features' and spectrograms together with input data.